sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 .. literalinclude:: examples/recipe.py
    :language: python
    :linenos:
-   :lines: 175-223
+   :lines: 111-161

-There are some interesting things to note about this ``rcp`` domain and domains in general.
+There are some interesting things to note about this ``recipe`` domain and domains in general.
 Firstly, we actually register our directives, roles and indices here, via the ``directives``, ``roles`` and ``indices`` attributes, rather than via calls later on in ``setup``.
 We can also note that we aren't actually